mozuma/mozuma/docs/2-develop.md

 ## Installation

-This section covers the installation of a development environment for contributing to MLModule.
+This section covers the installation of a development environment for contributing to MoZuMa.
-If you want to use MLModule in your project, see [installation instructions](0-installation.md) instead.
+If you want to use MoZuMa in your project, see [installation instructions](0-installation.md) instead.

 We are developing on Python {{develop.python_version}} and PyTorch {{develop.pytorch_version}}.